a4arpon/geetify/README.md

 ## New revelation of Audio Streaming Platform Being Started from Today, signed by Mr. Wayne and Mr. Solo

 #### Please check the license before modifying and distributing this project.
 Distributing as a proprietary or paid application is prohibited.
 We can take any legal action if you do this.
+You must use provided folder structured and commit style.

 ## You must need to use provided VSCode settings for code styling with eslint enabled. eslint can be disabled.